P7XCKD/NF/Notes Factory/Semister 5/MLT/qb/mlt pt 1 to do solve.md

 - [ ] 16
 ### Explain the main steps involved in the Scikit-Learn modelling process – 4 Marks

+>
+> -   **Data Splitting:** The data is first divided into training and testing sets.
+>     ex.
+Splitting a house price dataset into training and testing sets.
+> -   **Model Training:** A model is chosen and trained using the `fit()` method on the training data.
+>  ex.
+Training a model to learn the relationship between house features and prices.
+>
+> -   **Prediction:** The trained model is then used to make predictions on the testing data with the `predict()` method.
+> ex.
+Using the trained model to predict the prices of new, unseen houses
+>
+> -   **Evaluation:** The model's performance is finally measured using an evaluation metric to see how accurate its predictions are.
+> ex.
+Checking how accurate the model's predictions were compared to the actual prices.
 ***

 ## Chapter 3: Supervised Learning – CO3